patrikfr/specification/specification/readme.txt

-See http://code.google.com/p/specification/ for more information.
+See http://github.com/patrikfr/specification/ for very little more information.
+If any.